Dir: Gordon Flemyng

 The Daleks are, frankly, a bit crap, and I speak as someone terrified of them as a child.
 A major plot point is that they get their power through the floor, like dodgem cars, so have all the mobility of Scalextric models and can be stopped by pushing them onto anything insulated.
 When the humans works this out, it leads to Ian climbing into one, though the Doctor and Barbara then have to drag him around by the exterminating nozzle.
 It still proves capable of fooling the other Daleks.
 One wonders how they ever conquered the universe, since slopes and open lift shafts also prove… troublesome.

 They… speak… very… very… slowly… and don’t even redeem themselves by yelling “Exterminate!”
 Their taste in interior design is interesting, with the decor including flanges made out of gold tin-foil and, of all things, lava lamps.
 Yes, lava lamps.
-As the screenshot below shows, we’re not kidding.
+As the screenshot above shows, we’re not kidding.
 We wondered if, perhaps, they also had one of those swing chairs and a few Roger Dean posters elsewhere in the complex.

 Of course, this Doctor and his companions are a match as far as sharpness goes.
 After they escape, they head back to the Tardis to leave, everyone completely forgetting – teehee! – that a key component was still in the possession of the Daleks, having been taken when they “searched” the Doctor following his capture.
 Quotes used advisedly there, since it doesn’t even qualify as a cursory patdown from a bored night-club bouncer at the end of his shift.
 In their defense, you can’t do much, when you have a sink plunger and a pincer instead of opposable thumbs.